Allison Macfarlane

 Allison M. Macfarlane directs the School of Public Policy and Global Affairs at the University of British Columbia.
 She is the former director of the Institute for International Science and Technology Policy at George Washington University, where she was Professor of Science Policy and International Affairs.
-She was the chairman of the United States Nuclear Regulatory Commission (NRC) from July 9, 2012, to December 31, 2014.
+She is the 14th and former chairman of the United States Nuclear Regulatory Commission (NRC) from July 9, 2012, to December 31, 2014.

-Education and career
+Early life

-Macfarlane was educated at the University of Rochester, where she earned B.Sc. in Geological Sciences in 1987, and at Massachusetts Institute of Technology, where she earned a Ph.D. in Geology in 1992.
+Macfarlane was educated at the University of Rochester, where she earned B.Sc. in Geological Sciences in 1987.
+At Massachusetts Institute of Technology she earned a Ph.D. in Geology in 1992.
 She held fellowships at Radcliffe College, Harvard University, Stanford University, and MIT.

+Career

-She was also assistant professor of earth science and international affairs at Georgia Tech from 2003-4.
-Prior to taking the top position at the NRC, Dr. Macfarlane was an associate professor of environmental science and policy at George Mason University.
+She was assistant professor of earth science and international affairs at Georgia Tech from 2003-4.
+Macfarlane was also an associate professor of environmental science and policy at George Mason University.

 While at GMU, Macfarlane was a member of the Blue Ribbon Commission on America's Nuclear Future from 2010 to 2012.
 The panel was charged by the Secretary of Energy to examine the issues associated with nuclear waste disposal in the United States.

-When NRC commission chair Gregory Jaczko was forced to step down before the end of his term in May 2012, Macfarlane was appointed to complete the term.
-She was then reconfirmed for a full five-year term by the United States Senate on July 1, 2013.
+When NRC commission chair Gregory Jaczko was forced to step down in May 2012, Macfarlane was appointed to complete the term.
+She was confirmed for a full five-year term by the United States Senate on July 1, 2013.

-As Chairman of the NRC, Macfarlane prioritized the geological and operational lessons learned from the North Anna and Fukushima incidents, as well as improving the NRC's communication with public stakeholders and paying more attention to the back end of the fuel cycle in an era when more U.S. nuclear power plants were being decommissioned than built.
+As Chairman of the NRC, Macfarlane prioritized the lessons learned from the North Anna and Fukushima incidents, as well as improving the NRC's communication with public stakeholders and paying more attention to the back end of the fuel cycle in an era when more U.S. nuclear power plants were decommissioned than built.

 She also pushed to make the NRC a more family-friendly workplace.
-Given that she had raised questions a decade earlier about the suitability of the Yucca Mountain site for long-term geologic disposal of high-level nuclear waste, supporters of Yucca Mountain expected her to stall NRC licensing of Yucca Mountain, but she complied with a court order that ruled her predecessor's actions illegal and directed the NRC to continue its licensing review until it had spent down the funds made available for this purpose by Congress.
+She had raised questions a decade earlier about the suitability of the Yucca Mountain site for long-term geologic disposal of high-level nuclear waste.
+Supporters of Yucca Mountain expected her to stall licensing of Yucca Mountain, but she complied with a court order that ruled her predecessor's actions illegal and directed the NRC to continue its licensing review.

-After leaving the NRC, Macfarlane became the Director of the Institute for International Science and Technology Policy and a Professor of science policy and international affairs at Elliott School of International Affairs at the George Washington University in December 2014.
-She has written at least ten articles for the Bulletin of the Atomic Scientists.
+Instead of completing her term at NRC, Macfarlane became the Director of the Institute for International Science and Technology Policy and a Professor of science policy and international affairs at Elliott School of International Affairs at George Washington University in December 2014.
+She has written 10+ articles for the Bulletin of the Atomic Scientists.